 In 1920, Old Fall River Road was the first automobile route to open in Rocky Mountain National Park.
 It’s closed to motor traffic in the winter, but wide open for snowshoers and backcountry skiers, leading to stunning panoramas of the park’s high-elevation basins and ridgelines.
 Trail Ridge Road is also closed to vehicles in the winter, and it’s another good option for cross-country skiing.

 Lastly, anglers will be pleased to know that despite the cold temperatures, the flowing water of the rivers keep them from freezing, allowing fly fishing year-round.
 While trout decrease their activity in the winter months, dedicated fly fishermen take up the challenge and can get results.
 (Note, a fishing license is still required.)
 If ice fishing is more your style, as long as you’re equipped with hand-augers and a fishing license, you can take on the frozen lakes and ponds in Rocky Mountain National Park.

 2. A Foodie

-There’s no better way to start your weekend than with a mouthful of fried dough.
-Donut Haus has been a local institution since opening in 1975, and its heavenly offerings include buttermilk cake donuts, gooey sticky buns, and cinnamon twists.
-Of course, if you’re seeking a more well-rounded breakfast, there’s the Cuban Benedict oozing with pulled pork on homemade chorizo biscuits at Claire’s.
+If you’re seeking a well-rounded breakfast, there’s the Cuban Benedict oozing with pulled pork on homemade chorizo biscuits at Claire’s.
 After spending the day meandering through shops and galleries along Elkhorn Avenue, taking a Wintertime Wonders Bus Tour, or hiking around the frosty Lake Estes, there is no shortage of haunts to find a juicy steak.
 You also have several options when it comes to authentic Mexican and Italian fare.